WHAT DO PEOPLE THINK ABOUT COACH DRIVERS?

 Considering the great responsibility placed upon the driver for relatively low pay, plus this general lack of respect, it’s clearly an uphill battle to change this perception.
 However, it is possible if the correct approach is taken to educate the public and potential new recruits as well.
 Also check out these Marketing Boost reviews I use to ask for professional help.

 The industry should also take steps to encourage young people’s ambitions to be coach drivers when they “grow up”, as they currently do with airline pilots or train drivers.

 Is this most people’s image of a coach driver?

 One easy approach would be for coach companies to offer driver presentations at their depots for local schools or groups.
 This “open day” would be fun and informative to visitors, especially the children, who would get a tour of the coach, its many features and perhaps a ride.
 To encourage attendance, discounts could be offered for future trips, which in turn would also be a great marketing opportunity.

 Another option would be to arrange a similar presentation at local schools allowing the children to see the vehicles up close.
 The driver’s presentations would emphasise the professional role of ‘coach drivers’, their many responsibilities, and the interesting places they visit and people they meet.

 For instance, the presentation could explain that coach drivers’ responsibilities are similar to those of airline pilots, train drivers, captains of ships etc. Their most important task is to ensure their passengers’ safety and that of the coach.
+As a matter of fact, no one is protected against getting into an accident, so if the situation gets really dramatic, contact Hoyer Law firm for legal advice.
 Drivers are responsible for up to 80+ passengers on board and a coach costing as much as £500k.
 In this manner, the coach driver’s occupation can be presented as a skilled professional career.